SingleR-inc/SingleR/README.md

 ## Usage

 The `SingleR()` function annotates each cell in a test dataset given a reference dataset with known labels.
+Documentation and basic examples can be accessed with `?SingleR`.

-Both basic and advanced examples can be found in the [vignette](https://bioconductor.org/packages/release/bioc/vignettes/SingleR/inst/doc/SingleR.html) or with additional context in the [SingleR book](https://ltla.github.io/SingleRBook/).
+Both basic and advanced examples can be found in the [SingleR book](https://ltla.github.io/SingleRBook/).

 ### Usage with Seurat/SingleCellExperiment objects